 Instagram and Facebook like hiding count

-Facebook said in a statement that “Today, We’re announcing that everyone on Instagram and Facebook will now have the option to hide their public like counts, so they can decide what works for them”.
-This feature allows users to decide whether they want to show their likes count or not on their post or see them on content shared by other users.
+Facebook said in a statement “Today, We’re announcing that everyone on Instagram and Facebook will now have the option to hide their public like counts, so they can decide what works for them”.
+This feature allows users to decide whether they want to show their likes count or not on their posts or see them on content shared by other users.

 They also said, “We tested hiding like counts to see if it might depressurize people’s experience on Instagram.
 What we heard from people and experts was that not seeing like counts was beneficial for some, and annoying to others, particularly because people use like counts to get a sense of What’s trending or popular, so We’re giving you the choice.”

-The company said on that statement, ” You can also choose to hide like counts before sharing a post.
+The company said in that statement, ” You can also choose to hide like counts before sharing a post.
 You can turn this setting on or off, even after it goes live.
 People want more flexibility, so we thought it would be important to give people the option.
 In the next few weeks, you will see both of these controls come to Facebook.”

 If you want to show your likes count then you can show it on your post.
 But if you want to hide the likes count then you don’t show the likes on your post on Facebook and Instagram.
-It totally depends upon you and you can do this with this feature.
-Before the rollout of this feature, the company has tested this feature on a small number of people globally.
+It depends upon you and you can do this with this feature.
+Before the rollout of this feature, the company tested this feature on a small number of people globally.